 The difference in the distance between Earth’s closest approach to the Sun (known as perihelion), which occurs on or about January 3 each year, and its farthest departure from the Sun (known as aphelion) on or about July 4, is currently about 5.1 million kilometers (about 3.2 million miles), a variation of 3.4 percent.
 That means each January, about 6.8 percent more incoming solar radiation reaches Earth than it does each July.

 When Earth’s orbit is at its most elliptic, about 23 percent more incoming solar radiation reaches Earth at our planet’s closest approach to the Sun each year than does at its farthest departure from the Sun.
-Currently, Earth’s eccentricity is near its most elliptic and is very slowly decreasing, in a cycle that spans about 100,000 years.
+Currently, Earth’s eccentricity is near its least elliptic (most circular) and is very slowly decreasing, in a cycle that spans about 100,000 years.

 The total change in global annual insolation due to the eccentricity cycle is very small.
 Because variations in Earth’s eccentricity are fairly small, they’re a relatively minor factor in annual seasonal climate variations.